mybucks-online/core/README.md

 It fully runs on your **browser side** without using any storage or invoking any 3rd-party APIs for key management.
 It instantly generates your private key from your credentials input, and whenever you close or refresh, there is **no footprint**.
 This absolutely protects your privacy.

+With mybucks.online, you can send cryptocurrency and even **wallet itself via a URL**.
+The recipient simply clicks the link to open the wallet and take full ownership.
+This feature allows you to create a one-time wallet and put stablecoins or memecoins into it.
+You can **transfer full ownership as a gift** without ever asking for a recipient's wallet address.
+These serve as a "starter" wallet for the recipients, who can then easily withdraw the funds into their own personal pockets or primary wallets.

+This is a powerful tool for **bulk distribution** and **massive airdrops** to many people simultaneously.
+You no longer need to ask for a wallet address or force users to connect their wallet to your app for a small $5 referral fee.
+You simply share the unique links through any messaging platform, social media, or email.

 ### Zero Footprint
 - No servers, no databases, no storage and no tracking.
 - 100% browser-based.